 University of Minnesota Extension: https://extension.umn.edu/managing-soil-and-nutrients/composting-home-gardens#compostable-materials-882312

-Composting classes are also often available through state extension services’ master gardener or master composter programs and through local governments.
-Check locally for programs near you.
+Composting classes are also often available through state extension services master gardener or master composter programs and through local governments.
+Check locally for programs near you, such as these Master Gardner Extension programs.